-Established by historian Jayme Kurland in 2020, the Instrumental Women project highlights the vast contributions of womxn to the global histories of musical instrument making.
+Established by historian Jayme Kurland in 2020, the Instrumental Women project highlights the vast contributions of womxn to the global histories of the various musical instrument industries.

 Instrumental Women aims to:

-- Center and promote feminist and antiracist theory and scholarship.
+- Center and promote intersectional feminism and antiracist scholarship.

 - Celebrates past and present womxn instrument builders, technicians, repairers, and designers.